SMiRL: Surprise Minimizing Reinforcement Learning in Unstable Environments: Introduction

 \section{Introduction}

-\begin{aquote}{Ludwig Boltzmann, 1886} \emph{The general struggle for existence of animate beings is not a struggle for raw materials, nor for energy, but a struggle for negative entropy.} \end{aquote}

-All living organisms carve out environmental niches within which they can maintain relative predictability amidst the increasing entropy around them~\citep{boltzmann1886second,schrodinger1944life,schneider1994life,friston2009free}.
-Humans, for example, go to great lengths to shield themselves from surprise --- we band together in millions to build cities with homes, supplying water, food, gas, and electricity to control the deterioration of our bodies and living spaces amidst heat, cold, wind and storm.
-The need to discover and maintain such surprise-free equilibria has driven great resourcefulness and skill in organisms across very diverse natural habitats.
-Motivated by this, we ask: could the motive of preserving order amidst chaos guide the automatic acquisition of useful behaviors in artificial agents?
+Organisms can carve out environmental niches within which they can maintain relative predictability amidst the entropy around them~\citep{boltzmann1886second,schrodinger1944life,schneider1994life,friston2009free}.
+For example, humans go to great lengths to shield themselves from surprise --- we band together to build cities with homes, supplying water, food, gas, and electricity to control the deterioration of our bodies and living spaces amidst heat, cold, wind and storm.
+These activities exercise sophisticated control over the environment, which makes the environment more predictable and less ``surprising'' \citep{friston2009free,10.1371/journal.pone.0006421}.
+Could the motive of preserving order guide the automatic acquisition of useful behaviors in artificial agents?